markuskreukniet/music-calculators/README.md

 React doesn't use Hooks

+## Run and build projects
+Run the React project with: npm start

+React project to production build: npm run build

+Run the Svelte project with: npm run dev

 ## Good to know for the React project

 ### Export to one single js, src/index.js example